IBM Db2: History

 IBM's first commercial relational-database product, SQL/DS, was released for the DOS/VSE and VM/CMS operating systems in 1981.
 In 1976, IBM released Query by Example for the VM platform where the table-oriented front-end produced a linear-syntax language that drove transactions to its relational database.
 Later, the QMF feature of DB2 produced real SQL, and brought the same "QBE" look and feel to DB2.
 The inspiration for the mainframe version of DB2's architecture came in part from IBM IMS, a hierarchical database, and its dedicated database-manipulation language, IBM DL/I.

-The name DB2 (IBM Database 2), was first given to the Database Management System or DBMS in 1983 when IBM released DB2 on its MVS mainframe platform.
+The name DB2 (IBM Database 2), was first given to the database management system in 1983 when IBM released DB2 on its MVS mainframe platform.
+IBM's endorsement of SQL in Db2 caused the industry to move to it from alternatives like Ingres's QUEL.
+Db2 became generally available to customers in 1985, and by 1989 revenue of about $1 billion had grown to equal IMS's.

 For some years DB2, as a full-function DBMS, was exclusively available on IBM mainframes.
 Later, IBM brought DB2 to other platforms, including OS/2, UNIX, and MS Windows servers, and then Linux (including Linux on IBM Z) and PDAs.
 This process occurred through the 1990s.
 An implementation of DB2 is also available for z/VSE and z/VM.
 An earlier version of the code that would become DB2 LUW (Linux, Unix, Windows) was part of an Extended Edition component of OS/2 called Database Manager.

 IBM extended the functionality of Database Manager a number of times, including the addition of distributed database functionality by means of Distributed Relational Database Architecture (DRDA) that allowed shared access to a database in a remote location on a LAN.
 (Note that DRDA is based on objects and protocols defined by Distributed Data Management Architecture (DDM).)

 Eventually, IBM decided to rewrite the software completely.
-The new version of Database Manager was called DB2/2 and DB2/6000 respectively.
+The new version of Database Manager were called DB2/2 and DB2/6000 respectively.
 Other versions of DB2, with different code bases, followed the same '/' naming convention and became DB2/400 (for the AS/400), DB2/VSE (for the DOS/VSE environment), and DB2/VM (for the VM operating system).
-IBM lawyers stopped this handy naming convention from being used, and decided that all products needed to be called "product FOR platform" (for example, DB2 for OS/390).
-The next iteration of the mainframe and the server-based products were named DB2 Universal Database (or DB2 UDB).
+IBM lawyers stopped this handy naming convention from being used and decided that all products needed to be called "product FOR platform" (for example, DB2 for OS/390).
+The next iteration of the mainframe and the server-based products was named DB2 Universal Database (or DB2 UDB).